acf-quizbowl/acf-quizbowl.github.io/members.md

 # Full members

-Full members are ACF's editors, officers, and tournament directors.
-They vote in all ACF elections and on all constitutional amendments.
+Full members can vote in all ACF elections and on all constitutional amendments.

 <table class="table-ruled member-list">
 <thead>